Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/app-metadata/_index.md

 ## Complete example

-This is a complete App metadata document with data types.
+This is a complete app metadata document with data types.

 ```json
 {